 The boat ride was amazing and offered great views of each village.
 The boat docks first in Riomaggiore, which are actually two different towns on different cliffs to be combined into one.
 One side is the fishing village and the other side was the peasants’ village and is the southern-most village.
 Be sure to walk around the staircases or down one of the many hidden alleys.
 Enjoy the picturesque harbor and more colorful fishing boats lining the harbor.

 The smallest village of the five, Corniglia is also the most difficult to reach therefore the boat completely skipped over Corniglia because it doesn’t technically have a dock.
-It is one the hardest villages to get to and doesn’t reach the coast line.
+It is one the hardest villages to get to as it doesn’t reach the coast line.
 Instead it is perched on top of the hill.
 It is the oldest village dating back to 177 B.C.
-Corniglia – by far the hardest village to get a picture of since we didn’t stop there. 🙁
+Corniglia – by far the hardest village to get a picture of since we didn’t stop there.

-Sunset on our last night from our hotel It was one of the most beautiful trips I have ever taken and I cant wait to go back again in the future.
 The water was so blue, the colors of the buildings so faded and beautiful, and the flowers so vibrant.
 The food was delicious and the wine was amazing.
 I was truly sad to leave and I felt like my photos didn’t do the villages justice as this was before I invested in a quality camera.
 I was also quite sad that I had twisted my ankle and the weather wasn’t always perfect for hiking which prevented us from the most iconic views of the villages.
 For anyone who loves hiking or beautiful beaches, then I suggest you go to Cinque Terre!

 Disclaimer: This post contains affiliate links.
 If you click on one and make a purchase, I might make a little extra spending money, at no extra cost to you.
 As always, all opinions are my own and these products/services have been found useful during our travels and come highly recommended to you from yours truly!